yotron/s3app/README.md

 [![yotron](https://www.yotron.de/img/logo-yotron.png)](http://www.yotron.de)

 [YOTRON](http://www.yotron.de) is a consultancy company which is focused on DevOps, Cloudmanagement and Data Management with NOSQL and SQL-Databases.
-Visit us on [ www.yotron.de ](http://www.yotron.de) ement with NOSQL and SQL-Databases.
-Visit us on www.yotron.de
+Visit us on [www.yotron.de](http://www.yotron.de) ement with NOSQL and SQL-Databases.

 # S3App
 S3 (Simple Storage Solution) is a file storage services which is part of Cloud solutions.
 It is known for its